Rigging a Frensi

 Take the loop of line in the clew of the sail and pull it over the end of the lower boom

-Get the hook at the end of the lower boom and attach to the clew of the sail
+Get the shackle at the end of the lower boom and attach to the clew of the sail

 Pull the sail up the rest of the way (if the sail gets stuck, check the Frensi gooseneck is not trapped)